bespoken-samples/smart-home-skill-testing/README.md

-# Intro
+# What Is This
 This is a simple project that demonstrates automated testing for a Smart Home skill.

+Use this as a template for setting up automated testing for your own Smart Home skill.

+# How Does It Work?
 It uses Bespoken's Virtual Device API to interact with Smart Home device via Alexa programmatically.
 The test is intended to be run on a regular interval, optionally reporting results to DataDog for more advanced reporting and notifications.

 It also shows an external API being used - the intention is this will be the canonical API for the device.
 This is used to ensure devices are in the proper state to be tested, and that the commands to Alexa have had the intended effect.

 Most Smart Home devices have APIs like this - for our tests here, we just us a mock.
 In real test, an implementer should replace the mock with their real API calls.

+# Test Overview
-There are two test suites - [single-device-test.js](blob/master/single-device-test.js) and [multi-device-test.js](blob/master/single-device-test.js).
+There are two test suites - [single-device-test.js](single-device-test.js) and [multi-device-test.js](single-device-test.js).

 The first one shows testing a single device, the second one shows a slightly more complex test that uses a CSV file to test a number of devices.